The club says business is prohibited

 SSA's official history of the Social Security Amendments of 1983 says the law gradually increased the normal retirement age to 67 and changed the reduction factors for people who claimed early retirement benefits.
 SSA's own historical materials also note other changes, including moving the annual cost-of-living adjustment and broadening coverage.

-The broader story is elite continuity
+The broader story is elite continuity, not occult theater

 The same pattern shows up outside the redwoods.
 Heritage's own materials say Joseph Coors helped underwrite the launch of The Heritage Foundation in 1973, and Heritage identifies Edwin Feulner as its founder and longtime president.
 The Heritage-led Project 2025 volume explicitly presents itself as a successor to the original Mandate for Leadership that shaped the Reagan era.